Menopause

 The Faculty of Sexual and Reproductive Health guidance states: In general, all women can cease contraception at age 55 as spontaneous conception after this age is exceptionally rare even in women still experiencing menstrual bleeding.

-Getting in contact using the online (eConsult) consultation form via our website is the most efficient way, allowing you to offer as much information to your GP as possible, prior to your consultation.
+Getting in contact using the online consultation form via our website is the most efficient way, allowing you to offer as much information to your GP as possible, prior to your consultation.

 Every patient registered at Beacon has a named (usual) General Practitioner who will be happy to talk to you about your menopause.